 Keep reading to find out more about timber properties or click below to choose your preferred species.

-Oak is a hard and decorative wood with a particularly attractive figure in quarter-sawn.
-It is a remarkable material; strong, extremely durable, heavy and attractive which makes it the ideal wood to use in construction both indoors and outdoors.
 Scottish Wood has sold Oak for a multiple of purposes, including boat building, construction beams, restoration work, post and rail fencing, bridge-building, signs, waymarkers, mantles, lintels, board-walks, flooring, outdoor and indoor furniture, crafts etc.

 Durability - Oak is extremely durable outdoors and does not need any preservative treatment.
 It is popular for outdoor fencing, gates, furniture and features especially in urban areas - both because there is no painting or maintenance requirements and also because of its high resistance to vandalism (cutting, sawing and burning).